Naren Ray: Sufi

 When he started drawing for the Communist party vehicle Ganashakti, he was advised by the editor to take the pen name of Sufi, associating him with asceticism and purity.
 He was harassed from time to time by his political opponents.

 He was also drawing for children in different periodicals.
 These collective works have been hailed as his more enduring works.
-Sufi drew for magazines including Shuktara, Sishusathi and Sandesh during the 1960s.
+Sufi drew for magazines including Shuktara, Sishusathi, and Sandesh during the 1960s.
 He illustrated for Deb Shitya Kutir publications like Shuktara and Nabakallol.
 Sufi started drawing cartoons for Sandesh during 1962–63.
 Satyajit Ray admired his works.
 At least in one case, Ray provided a caption for one of Sufi's cartoons.
 That cartoon was reprinted in Sharadiya ganashakti magazine in 2000.
 In 1967–68 Dinesh Chandra Chattopadhyay started publishing Kishore Bharati.
-The magazine published serial strips from cartoonists including Sufi, Narayan Debnath, Shaila Chakraborty, Chandi Lahiri and Mayukh Choudhury.
+The magazine published serial strips from cartoonists including Sufi, Narayan Debnath, Shaila Chakraborty, Chandi Lahiri, and Mayukh Choudhury.
 Sufi taught arts and crafts from 1990 to 2001 at his residence, stopping only as his health deteriorated.
 He published cartoon tabloids named Rongo Byango and Byango Jagat during the later part of his life.
-In 1995, Sufi and his fellow political cartoonist Amal Roy published a brochure full of cartoon and insights, which was helped by The Lake Town Book Fair Committee.
+In 1995, Sufi and his fellow political cartoonist Amal Roy published a brochure full of cartoons and insights, which was helped by The Lake Town Book Fair Committee.
 The brochure was titled Boi Niye Saatkahon, roughly translating as "Seven Tales of a Book".
 The publication was reprinted in 1996 and sold out.

 Political ideology

-Sufi sympathised with the Communist party.
-His younger brothers were also involved with the Naxalite and the leftist movements respectively.
+Sufi sympathised with the Communist Party.
+His younger brothers were also involved with the Naxalite and the leftist movements, respectively.
 Unlike his siblings, Sufi never took an active interest in party politics, but created political cartoons for Ganashakti as well as other tabloids.
-He was usually a freelancer although he did draw on a regular basis for Basumati and Jugantar and publishing houses including Deb Sahitya Kutir.
+He was usually a freelancer, although he did draw on a regular basis for Basumati and Jugantar and publishing houses including Deb Sahitya Kutir.
 His political affiliations cost him because he refused to work for any publication that he could not ethically endorse.
 Often his cartoons were rejected by those magazines, as they ridiculed a personality that was a patron of the paper.

 He worked as a clerk in a district school board in 1962, but he was fired when his sympathies were discovered.
-Similarly, his pen name Sufi was ridiculed by readers during the India Pakistan war of 1971 and people have assigned communist undertones to his name.
+Similarly, his pen name, Sufi, was ridiculed by readers during the India Pakistan war of 1971, and people have assigned communist undertones to his name.